 Finding the best monitor for Xbox Series X can be a little tricky with all the information out there, and the vast selection of gaming monitors available.
 And let's be honest - for many console owners, gaming monitors, in general, are pretty much uncharted territory.

-Going for the best 4K TV was a simple solution, and with Xbox One it was perfect, but with Xbox Series X capable of delivering 120hz, 4K gaming, we're now seeing more displays than ever that are capable of showcasing next-gen power.
+Going for the best 4K TV was a simple solution, and with Xbox One it was perfect.
+But with Xbox Series X capable of delivering 120hz, 4K gaming, we're now seeing more displays than ever that are capable of showcasing the next-gen power.

-While you could still go for any of the best TVs for Xbox Series X, a monitor can be arguably more optimal for gaming as they lean more towards lower latency, lower response times, and are sized to enhance your performance when playing reflex-based shooters and more.
+While you could still go for any of the best TVs for the Xbox Series X, a monitor is usually more optimised for gaming as they lean towards lower latency, response times, and refresh rates.
+Plus they tend to be smaller in size to enhance your performance when playing reflex-based shooters.

 Don't forget that the Xbox Series X supports native 1440p, giving you practically free reign of some of the best QHD monitors out there - ideal if you're looking for a display to double up as a gaming and productivity station, something even the best budget 4K monitors can do.

 Officially speaking, Xbox Series X does not support ultrawide, but it can be done if you're prepared to make some concessions.
 However, we'd recommend sticking to a standard aspect ratio as ultrawide can distort your field of view.

 Here, we've selected some gaming monitors which we thought stood out from the crowd, based on specs, features they offer, general reviews, and price.

 We've also highlighted some of the monitors you'll want to keep an eye out for in the future too, like the ASUS PG42UQ, which could be considered one of the best OLED gaming monitors around right now.

 Best monitor for Xbox Series X

 - Gigabyte AORUS FV43U